SK124/Swamp/README.md

 ### Team Behind the Product
 - **Arjun Kaliyath**: Front-End Developer
   - Expert in crafting sleek and user-friendly interfaces.
-  - Focused on delivering a seamless user experience for ClubConnect.
+  - Focused on delivering a seamless user experience for Swamp.

 - **Hari Nair**: Front-End Developer
   - Specializes in interactive designs and responsive layouts.